joedvorak/Final-Project-24-Auto-Fish/README.md

  ### Code: ###

  Sine the code for our project is a few hundred lines long, it will be included in links below to another section in this repository.
-Both of these links are the .INO files that can be downloaded and ran in the arduino software.
+Both of these links are the .INO files that can be downloaded and ran in the arduino software.(Both sets of code are equipped with comments describing the purpose of each line)
  **Link for Feeder Code:**
 https://github.com/elibarrow/Final-Project/blob/main/Feeding%20System%20Documents/Final%20Code%20for%20Feeder%20%26%20LCD/Code/DC.LCD.ino